CKMurison/chitter-challenge/Two_table_design.md

 To decide on which one, answer these two questions:

-Can a user have many posts?
+Can a user have many peeps?
 YES
-Can a post have many users?
+Can a peep have many users?
 NO

-users -> one-to-many -> posts
+users -> one-to-many -> peeps

 The foregin key is on posts(user_id)